osiegmar/FastCSV/UPGRADING.md

 - In `CsvReaderBuilder`:
   - `skipEmptyRows` is now `skipEmptyLines`
   - `errorOnDifferentFieldCount` is now `ignoreDifferentFieldCount` (opposite meaning!)
+  - `build` methods with callback handlers and `ofCsvRecord` / `ofNamedCsvRecord` as convenience methods
 - In `CsvRecord` (former `CsvRow`):
   - `getOriginalLineNumber` is now `getStartingLineNumber`